 These are also cost-effective options that can be easily installed, as well.
 Gas fireplaces are quite efficient and can be pivotal in reducing heating bills.

 If you choose a direct-vented model, it will need a chimney as well, so this will depend on the structure of your house and if you need a chimney installed.
-Ventless models can be used if you do not want to have a permanent change to your home.
+Ventless models can be used if you do not want to have a permanent change in your home.
 You can use natural gas or liquid propane in these fireplaces.

 These are not as popular when compared to electric and gas fireplaces, but they do have some benefits to offer.

 For one thing, they are easy to install and are freestanding, meaning they simply stand on solid flooring and do not require mounting to a wall.
 A freestanding fireplace is an appealing option for homes or small spaces where you cannot or don’t want to make permanent changes.
 No venting, pipes or electrical wires are needed.
 As they are self-contained, they are quite versatile as well.
-However, the heat output is minimal, and thus, these fireplaces cannot be used as the primary source of heat of a house.
+However, the heat output is minimal, and thus, these fireplaces cannot be used as the primary source of heat in a house.

 However, despite this, they have a cozy, rustic look to them that people love.
 You get various options in terms of style in these fireplaces.
 Keep in mind that a pipe is required for venting out smoke in these.